A Guide To Leisure Batteries: Construction and Care

 Battery gas is explosive and if it is ignited, the casing of a battery can be blown apart and its acid released, leading to eye injury or flesh burns.
 Accordingly, when charging a battery or disconnecting leads after a charge, ensure there are no naked flames nearby.
 Even a lighted cigarette can ignite the gas.
 Also follow these precautionary measures whenever the electrolyte is checked and when a cell is topped-up:

 • When inspecting battery cells, wear safety clothing including eye protection and gloves.
-Battery acid also damages clothing.
+Battery acid also damages clothing

-• Whereas a 12V battery is unlikely to cause electrocution, if the terminals or their couple cables are shorted-out, it can cause a fire.
+• Whereas a 12V battery is unlikely to cause electrocution, if the terminals or their couple cables are shorted-out, it can cause a fire

 • Sparks sometimes occur when connecting up a battery and good quality clamps are needed.
 Temporary crocodile clips, often supplied with battery chargers, are not suitable for permanent connections.
-Also note that a spark can cause ignition of releasing gas or residual gas left in a cell.
+Also note that a spark can cause ignition of releasing gas or residual gas left in a cell

 Purchasing guidance

 The fact that there are different types of batteries made in different sizes and sold at dissimilar prices can confuse anyone wanting to purchase a leisure battery.
 Experience certainly reveals that some of the cheaper and lighter products not only lose their charge remarkably quickly but their working life is short as well.
 As a rule of thumb the heavier the battery the more lead it contains and therefore has the ability to hold a larger capacity of charge.
 If you want a leisure battery to provide power to perform deep cycling a heavy battery is a good place to start.
+The exception is lithium batteries that are generally half the weight of the equivalent lead-acid types and its much harder to tell the quality of the battery, so always use a good retailer.

-Web short platesDue to the a huge variation in quality, price and actual performance, the leisure industry working with The National Caravan Council (NCC) has introduced a Leisure Battery Verification Scheme to make selection of a suitable quality battery easier and provides confidence that the battery purchased is fit for purpose and will perform as advertised.
-Assuming a tested leisure battery performs as required it will be categorised in one of three groups and approval logo (see RH column) will be applied to the battery.
+Due to the huge variation in quality, price and actual performance, the leisure industry working with The National Caravan Council (NCC) has introduced a Leisure Battery Verification Scheme for lead-acid based batteries to make selection of a suitable quality battery easier and provides confidence that the battery purchased is fit for purpose and will perform as advertised.

 In some instances an inexpensive battery might meet the needs of some caravan or motorhome owners, especially if you spend most of your overnight stops at sites equipped with 230V mains hook-ups.
 When connected to a mains supply, a caravan’s battery is then only acting as a device that ‘smoothes out’ the 12V output from the ‘van’s built-in charger.
 Since the battery is seldom operating as a provider of power, an inexpensive battery might be a suitable purchase.

 That is not the case if your caravanning and motorhome trips take you to Certificated Sites without electric hook-ups or Club rally sites where you have to be fully self-contained.
-In those situations, a good quality, high capacity battery is essential for running 12V appliances.
+In those situations, a good quality, high-capacity battery is essential for running 12V appliances.
 Equally, if you enjoy extended stops on a site of your choice and neither tow a caravan nor drive a motorhome off-site for several days, your leisure battery won’t get re-charged from a vehicle alternator either.
 So a good leisure battery is needed in that instance, too.
 Only buy batteries that have been manufactured in the last 12 months.
 Ask the supplier this question as old batteries could already be sulphated (see battery care).

 The categories are: